frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

 This firmware is from the branch 2.11, wich contains the latest is 2.11.3 + some other fixes that will become 2.11.4.. still not official to fly.

 What i recomend is to do a backup of your edgetx SDCARD in case you need to go back.
 Usually EdgeTX works great going forward, but sometimes, going back can change some configs.
+If you have a Spare SDCARD, you can use that just for testing, by copying your content of your SDCARD.

-1. Backup SDCARD
+1. Backup SDCARD  (Or swich to a testing SDcard)
 2. Copy new firmware to /FIRMWARE folder
 3. Start in bootloader modes (Trims In + Power), select new firmware file.
 4. To go back, Install old firmware (bootload more).
-5. Restore SDCard from backup.
+5. Restore SDCard from backup (or put your "flying" SDCARD.. make sure you have the firmware updated before putting SDCARD update/replace).

 <h2>Reported Bug on EdgeTX and RC Groups</h2>